RogerLuo-Code/coding-practice/docs/algorithms/recursion.md

     - Recursion ensures that the execution "goes back" to the previous step in the correct order.

+## How to Implement a Recursive Function

+Before implementing a recursive function, need to figure out:

+- **Recurrence relation**: the relationship between the result of a problem and the result of its subproblems.
+- **Base  case**: the case where the answer is directly computed or returned without any further recursive calls.

+For implementation, call the function itself according to the **recurrence relation** until we reach the **base case**.

 ## Applications

 ### Solve Tree Problem Recursively